 In 2013, in an effort to tap into the seemingly uncontainable love and creative energy surrounding the cocktail, Imbibe Magazine and Campari partnered up for not one day but a whole Negroni Week!
 With endless riffs on the drink (along with pristine classic versions), special deals, and charitable giving, it’s been a hugely successful spotlight for this magical ruby-red muse.
 You haven’t heard?
 Check out any of the tens of thousands of participating bars around the world, and you’ll find the finest of festivities full of folks casually sipping as the Romans do.

 This upcoming month, the initiative is ready to roar once more.
 And to add to the 2021 fun, Negroni Week isn’t taking place only at the bar!
-Reprising our efforts from two years ago, this year’s sequel is primed to join the ranks of valiant variations on the much-loved Negroni formula.
+Reprising our efforts from a few years ago, this sequel is primed to join the ranks of valiant variations on the much-loved Negroni formula.
 These gin and Campari–based cocktails (no vermouth required for these recipes), from three Shaker & Spoon star alumni, get to the very heart of the cocktail by either playing around with Italian inspirations or intrepidly spanning the globe from there.

 From September 13–19, you can check out a participating Negroni Week venue in your neck of the woods—with the comfort and savviness of knowing your very own Negroni Month is waiting for you back at home!
 Subscribe now through September 7th to get the Negroni 2 Box—it’s shipping over the week of September 6th, just in time to kick off the festivities.
 (And we’re getting in on the charitable giving, too, by donating a portion of proceeds to City Harvest—with Imbibe generously matching our donation!)